mukhlishga/gnn-powerflow/README.md

 # gnn-powerflow

 This project is about Graph Neural Network application in power system analysis.
 This is my Master Thesis at TU Eindhoven.
-This project is intended to compare the performance of Graph Neural Network (GNN) vs traditional Multi Layer Perceptron (MLP) model for a same model complexity.
+This project is intended to compare the performance of Graph Neural Network (GNN) vs traditional Multi Layer Perceptron (MLP) model at a same model complexity.
 The main question is, does leveraging data topology improve model accuracy?
 This project is developed using pytorch framework in Jupyter Notebook IDE.
-Initially, the graph neural network model is programmed from scratch.
-In the mid progress, I utilize pytorch-geometric library to simplify the process and add more built-in optimizations.
-You can grasp the main backbone ideas of my thesis in the following explanation.
+Initially, the model is programmed in python from scratch.
+In the middle way, I utilize pytorch-geometric library to simplify the process and add more built-in optimizations.
+You can get a grasp of the main ideas of my thesis in the following explanation.

 Integrating Power Grid Topology in Graph Neural Networks for Power Flow.